This is an experimental technology

 /* Text is never inflated */ text-size-adjust: none; /* Text may be inflated */ text-size-adjust: auto; /* Text may be inflated in this exact proportion */ text-size-adjust: 80%; /* Global values */ text-size-adjust: inherit; text-size-adjust: initial; text-size-adjust: unset;

-- Is a keyword preventing the usage of the inflation algorithm on the element.
-Basically, this means that the element will be displayed without its font inflated.
+- Disables the browser's inflation algorithm.
 On old WebKit-based desktop browsers (Chrome≤26, Safari≤5), this will instead prevent the user from zooming the webpage in or out.

 none | auto | <percentage>